containerd/overlaybd/README.md

 ### Install From RPM/DEB

-You may download our RPM/DEB packages form [Release](https://github.com/alibaba/overlaybd/releases) and install.
+You may download our latest RPM/DEB packages form [Release](https://github.com/alibaba/overlaybd/releases) and install.

 The binaries are install to `/opt/overlaybd/bin/`.